gok99/LLVM_Coding_Task/README.md

 * `llvm::Instruction *llvm::BasicBlock::getTerminator()`
 * `unsigned int llvm::Instruction::getNumSuccessors() const`

-And we have implemented some functions that you can reuse in `easy_task.cpp`:
+And we have implemented some functions that you can reuse in `VarsAnalysis.cpp`:
 ```c
 std::string getSimpleNodeLabel(const BasicBlock *Node)
 std::string getVarName(const Instruction *ins)